ansys/pyansys-dev-guide/doc/source/how-to/supporting-python-versions.rst

 -----------------
 The best way to validate whether a Python library supports a version of Python is to validate by :ref:`Using Continuous Integration`.
-An example GitHub workflow testing Python 3.7 through Python 3.10 on Windows and Linux would would start with:
+An example GitHub workflow testing Python 3.7 through Python 3.10 on Windows and Linux would start with:

 .. code-block:: yaml